One month before I modified USB overclocking software for work in Win8 - Win10.

 1. Find your OS.

-2. Find USB controller that control your device (use Device Manager):
+2. Find USB controller that controls your device.
+Use "Copy IDs" in Setup:

-4. Find Driver File version (use Explorer to view property of file):
+4. Find Driver File version (use "Copy IDs" or Explorer to view property of file):

 Then search in table by OS, File Name, and File Version.

-If your file is newer then the latest version it the table then send it to me.
+If your file is newer then the latest version in the table then send it to me.

 Column "HIDUSBFN needed"=Yes means that you have to take files from addition to main package and use Test Mode or atsiv on x64 OSes.

-Column "Possible overclocking" describe what kind of overclocking you can have on this hardware and software combination.
+Column "Possible overclocking" describes what kind of overclocking you can have on this hardware and software combination.

 For example on the screenshots i have Windows 10 x64 1903, xHCI host controller, usbxhci.sys Driver File and its version is 10.0.18362.207.